Bushey railway station: Facilities

+In May 2024, the Department for Transport announced that feasibility work would be carried out on 50 stations - including Bushey - as part of its Access for All programme to provide step-free access.
+A subsequent update in January 2026 stated that plans for Bushey station would not be taken forward.

+Platform layout

 The local London Overground DC service that loops to the west to serve Watford High Street before Watford Junction makes platforms 1 & 2 curve away from the main line route.
 There are four main line platforms: one for the down (northbound) fast line (platform 3), two for the up (southbound) fast and the down (northbound) slow lines (platforms 4 & 5) which form an island platform; one serving the up (southbound) slow line (platform 6).